openwrt/openwrt/Readme.md

 This is the buildsystem for the OpenWrt Linux distribution.

-You need to have installed
+You need to have installed the following tools
 ```
 $ sudo apt-get install gcc binutils bzip2 flex python perl
 $ sudo apt-get isntall make findutils grep diffutils unzip gawk subversion zlib1g-dev build-essential